trisulnsm/dinodoc/trisuldocs/docs/ag/license/install.md

 ![](images/license_upload.png)

-## Install new licenses using the Command Line
+## Install New Licenses Using the Command Line

 The following alternate method places the new License files directly in the correct directories.
 You can use this method if the User Interface is not suitable for you.
 For example : when you want automatic deployment of license files.

-### Install license on Trisul Probe node
+### Install License on Trisul Probe Node

 1. Put the new license file in `/usr/local/etc/trisul-probe`
 1. Change the name  of the new file to `LicenseKey.txt`  *OR*